-Of course, if you love dogs as much as we do, we bet you’ll probably want to include your best four-legged buddy in all the excitement.
-That’s why we tracked down a few of the best fido-friendly places to go and things to do while you’re in the Waterbury area.
-See you soon!
+The best part?
+You don't have to leave your four-legged bestie at home!
+Vermont is famously dog-friendly and if you love dogs as much as we do (have you met our K9-5ers?), we're betting you’ll want to include Fido in the action.
+That’s why we tracked down a few of the best dog-friendly places to go and things to do while you’re in the Waterbury area.

 Item number 1